learn-docker/presentations-1/README.md

 Notes:

 - Modules will be compiled into the final presentation in the order listed
-- The engine will merge all listed modules into the final index.html (whether or not the slides were created using HTML or Markdown)
+- The controller will merge all listed modules into the final index.html (whether or not the slides were created using HTML or Markdown)

 #### Example presentations files